Prepare for Thanksgiving and other things to do this weekend

 Thanksgiving is going to look a lot different due to the pandemic.
-But even if you’re celebrating with just the people in your household, there’s still plenty of preparations to occupy your time.
+But even if you’re celebrating with just the people in your household, there’s still plenty of preparations you might have to make this weekend as we count the days to Thanksgiving.
 Here are some tips for how to get started, and other things you can do this weekend around the Seattle area.

 Thanksgiving prep